DaveatCor/Java-Masterclass-2025--130-Hours-of-Expert-Lessons/README.md

     4. Equality Operator (==)
     5. Best Practice Rule - Always use a Code Block for If-then statemnt
     6. The Code Block

+36. Advanced Conditional Logic: Implementing the Logical AND Operator in Java Code [Code Practice]